kingparra/hpfp/08_-_recursion/outline.rst

     * p13.

 * 8.5 Integral division from scratch

+  * p1.
+Multiplication can be defined in terms of repeated addition.
+Likewise, division can be defined in terms of repeated subtraction.

+  * p2.
+We will show how to define a function that performs multiplication in terms of addition using recursion, step by step.

+    (Instead of explaining how to come up with a solution, this explains an existing solution step by step.
+Annoying!)

+    * f1.
+Shows the type signature for ``dividedBy``.

+  * p3.
+"Instead of havin all the types labeled Integer we can instead do:"

+    * f2.
+Shows type aliases ``Numerator``, ``Denominator``, and ``Quotient`` in the type signature for ``dividedBy``.

+  * p5. ``type`` introduces a type alias.

+  * p6.
+We aren't going to use those type synonyms after all.
+We also haven't written out a recursive implementation of ``dividedBy`` yet.

+  * p7.
+The base case is when our result is lower than the divisor.

+    * f3.
+Shows a psuedocode example of :math:`20/4` in terms of repeated subtraction steps.
+In comments, a stopping condition (result < divisor), and a count of the number of subtraction steps are mentioned.

+  * p8.
+"Otherwise, we'll have a remainder.
+Let's look at a case where it doesn't divide evenly:"

+    * f4.
+Shows :math:`24/5` in the same style as above.

+  * p9.
+We can generalize the calculations in the figures above as a function.
+Also, now that the possibility of a remainder has been pointed out, we want to reflect it in the type signature by returning a tuple of ``(count, remainder)``.

+    * f5.
+Shows a definition of ``dividedBy``.

+  * p10.
+We changed the type signature to use ``Integral a =>`` and also to return a tuple ``(a, a)``.

+  * p11.
+Explanation of ``go`` function idiom.
+Go functions are inner functions.
+This one keeps track of an extra argument, the count.

+  * p12.
+Explains the two branches of the go function.

+  * p13.
+The result is our base case.

+  * p14.
+"Here’s an example of how dividedBy expands but with the code inlined:"

+    * f6. ``dividedBy 10 2``

+  * p15.
+First we'll show it in psuedocode, but keep track of how many times we'll subtract.

+    * f7.

+  * p16.

+  * p17.
+"Now, we'll expand the code:"

+    * f8.
+Shows a fragment of ``dividedBy``'s code during evaluation..

+  * p18.
+"The otherwise above is literally the value True, so if the first branch fails, the otherwise branch always succeeds:"

+    * f9.
+Continues the evaluation of ``dividedBy``'s recursive branch until the base case it hit.

+  * f19.
+Explanation of final output.

 * 8.6 Chapter exercises

   * 8.6.1 Review of types

+    This is a series of multiple-choice questions asking the type signature of different expressions.

     * 1
     * 2